Miki Dora "2002 Surf Pioneer"

 PHOTO: Courtesy of LeRoy Grannis (Hanging 5 at Malibu)

-One of surfing's original surfstars, Miki grew up surfing in the shadows of Hollywood at his favorite haunt Malibu, where beginning in the '50s he lead a regular band of surfers who's notoriety rose with the publication of the book "Gidget" and the subsequent movie.
+One of surfing's original superstars, Mickey Dora grew up in the shadows of Hollywood while surfing at his favorite haunt Malibu.
+Beginning in the 1950s, he led a regular band of surfers who's notoriety rose with the publication of the book Gidget and the subsequent movie.